moiri-gamboni/wp-blank-theme/README.md

 1. Install this theme in the WordPress theme directory (`wp-content/themes/`).

-2. Install [Composer](https://getcomposer.org/) and run `composer install` in the theme's root folder to install dependencies.

-3. Then, in your theme folder, create a `.env` file :
+2. Then, in your theme folder, create a `.env` file :

 ```bash
 cp .env.example .env
 ```

-4. Replace the `REDIRECTION_URL` value with your frontend URL.
+3. Replace the `REDIRECTION_URL` value with your frontend URL.

-5. Finally, activate the theme in the WordPress admin dashboard.
+4. Finally, activate the theme in the WordPress admin dashboard.

 ## Additional notes